 .keep

-9.1.3.3 Installation Procedure:
+9.1.3.3 Installation Procedure: (Very Good) !!!
+Diagram please… .should add a test procedure here to ensure one of the developer validates the procedure.

 For our system, there are two options for installation.
 The first option is to install a pre-configured virtual machine in which the user needs to simply clone the Github repository and navigate to the lunasList folder.
 From inside, the commands ‘bundle install’, ‘rake DB:migrate’, ‘rake DB:SETUP’, and ‘rails s -b 0.0.0.0’ can be run to have a local version running, reachable by typing ‘localhost:3000’ into a browser navigation bar.